 18. Užupis Republic

-No free walking tour of Vilnius would be complete without paying a quick visit to the colorful Užupis district, arguably the city’s most characteristic quarter.
+No sightseeing tour of Vilnius would be complete without paying a quick visit to the colorful Užupis district, arguably the city’s most characteristic quarter.
 The name Užupis translates to “behind the river” and this scenic part of central Vilnius has slender streets filled with 19th-century houses and hidden courtyards that are home to various cafes and art galleries.
 Užupis’ inhabitants are an eclectic mix of bohemian artists and musicians, the nouveau riche and the proletariat.

 One of the things that make Užupis special is that on 1 April 1997, the district declared itself an independent republic.
 Užupis even has its own flag, president and independence day!
 This was meant as a derisive gesture on the notion of freedom in the age of globalization.
 This quirky decision has proven beneficial for Užupis as it has helped instill a sense of community and galvanize the local culture.